Affiliate Monitor – February 2020

-Results from the final quarter of 2019 laid bare the enormous impact of both regulators and Google on the affiliate sector.
+In this edition of iGB's quarterly report we look at results from the final period of 2019, which lay bare the huge impact of both regulators and Google on the affiliate sector